-Spinal cord connects the brain to all the nerves in body.
-It passes through the center part of the spinal column and is protected by the surrounding vertebra (bone) and soft tissues.
-Any Injury to the Spinal Column due to trauma, tumor or infection can damage the spinal cord.
-The area where the spinal cord is injured dictates the level of function, as dysfunction develops below that specific level of injury.
+Injury to the Spinal Cord can occur due to trauma to any part of the spine from the cranium to the upper lumbar region where the spinal cord terminates.
+Trauma to the spinal cord is commonly associated with damage to the spine itself.
+Often, a fracture of the spine occurs in relation to the injured central nervous system tissue.
+The area where the spinal cord is injured dictates the level of function, as dysfunction develops below that specific level.
 Spinal cord injuries are classified as either incomplete or complete.
 Incomplete injuries show preservation of some function below the injured level.
-Complete injuries are characterized by a total lack of both motor and sensory functions below the level of the injury.
+Complete injuries are characterized by a total lack of both motor and sensory function in motor-sensory and electrical modalities below the level of the injury.

-Spinal cord injury presents with severe pain, limited mobility, or paralysis after a specific incident or trauma to the spine.
+Symptoms: Spinal cord injury presents with severe pain, limited mobility, or paralysis after a specific accident or trauma to the spine.

-Surgery to correct a spinal deformity that narrows the spinal canal is often performed but is unlikely to reverse any major spinal cord dysfunction; however, removing bone or disc material from the spinal canal in a timely basis can promote the recovery of an incompletely injured cord.
+Treatment: Surgery to correct a spinal deformity that narrows the spinal canal is often performed but is unlikely to reverse any major spinal cord dysfunction; however, removing bone or disc material from the spinal canal in a timely basis can promote the recovery of an incompletely injured cord.
 Patients with cervical spinal fractures are often placed in traction to try to realign the spinal canal to relieve any ongoing pressure on the spinal cord.
 Some spinal injuries that result in spinal cord trauma are stable and do not require surgery.
 In the cervical spine, fractures are sometimes treated with immobilization devices such as a halo external fixation device.
-Unstable fractures in the thoraco-lumbar region may require instrumented fusion with bone screws or hooks connected together with metallic rods (fusion).
+Unstable fractures in the thoraco-lumbar region may require instrumented fusion.

 For more information about spine related conditions and treatments, visit the UCLA Spine Center.